nais/doc/docs/nais-application/ingress.md

 ## Custom max body size

 For nginx, an `413` error will be returned to the client when the size in a request exceeds the maximum allowed size of the client request body.
+By default, this is set to `1m` (1 megabyte).

 ```yaml
 metadata: